lakeraai/lakera/README.md

 # :factory: CI/CD

-MLTest **completely automates testing as part of CI/CD**.
+MLTest **completely automates testing as part of existing CI/CD pipeliens**.
 You can think of MLTest as a quality gate that absorbs the complexity of testing while you focus on building the best-possible models.

 To achieve that, MLTest can easily be packaged as a **Docker container** and can run as part of CI/CD pipelines (GitLab CI/CD, GitHub Actions, etc.).